sacontreras/sacontreras.github.io/_posts/2020-01-16-yakchdlrpbp.markdown

 Yep.
 That's right.
 I just coined a new acronym.

-But seriously, though, using the King County housing data set to build a Linear Regression project is so common these days that one can almost say, "if you've seen one then you'vre seen them all".
+But seriously, though, using the King County housing data set to build a Linear Regression project is so common these days that one can almost say, "if you've seen one then you've seen them all".

-Well, my hope is that my project stands out so that one can take away something new, so that the above euphamism doesn't apply.
+Well, my hope is that my project stands out so that one can take away something new so that the above euphemism doesn't apply.

 You be the judge.